 Priority: low

-The Govern stage helps organizations to reduce their overall risk by applying appropriate management and governance oversight across the entire DevSecOps lifecycle.
-Govern provides management tools to secure the GitLab platform itself by restricting access to authenticated users and ensuring they are provisioned with the least amount of required privileges.
-To help manage and monitor risk levels, the Govern stage provides visibility into user permissions and activity; project dependencies; security findings; and aderence to compliance standards.
+The SSCS stage helps organizations to reduce their overall risk by applying appropriate management and governance oversight across the entire DevSecOps lifecycle.
+SSCS provides management tools to secure the GitLab platform itself by restricting access to authenticated users and ensuring they are provisioned with the least amount of required privileges.
+To help manage and monitor risk levels, the SSCS stage provides visibility into user permissions and activity; project dependencies; security findings; and aderence to compliance standards.
 This visibility is then coupled with enforcement capabilities to proactively prevent risks by automating compliance and securing the software supply chain.

 System Access provides tools to authenticate through all points of GitLab (UI, CLI, API).
 These tools allow you to configure what an individual/process has access to once they authenticate, determined by their role.
 GitLab integrates with several OmniAuth providers, LDAP, SAML, and more.